innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 the possibility of generating invalid label sequences.
 Hence we need to "fix" them before decoding entities.

 There are many ways to "fix" the predictions.
-In case of BMES we have `6^5 = 7776` ways of fixing invalid transitions, if we are only looking at two labels at a time - current and previous.
+In case of BMES we have `6^5 = 7776` ways of fixing invalid transitions, if we are only looking at two labels at a time - the current and the previous.

-What if were not looking at just two labels, but consider wider context?
-Well, we will have even more ways to aply the fixing.
+What if are not looking at just two labels, but consider wider context?
+Well, we will have even more ways to aply the fixing!
 And what if we consider the whole sequence?
 Well, we really should stop right here and get back to the basics.

 What we want is to find the path that
 a. obeys transition constraints, and
-b. maximises the sum of logits along this path
+b. maximizes the sum of logits along this path

 This task is very well known and can be solved in `O(S*C*C)` using classical Viterbi algorithm.
 Being quadratic in the number of labels, Viterbi can be quite slow.
 Yet this is the only mathematically optimal way to find entities from logits.

-A  simpler (and faster to compute) "fixing" heuristic is often used instead of Viterbi decoding, and F1 values are reported.
+A  simpler (and faster to compute) "fixing" heuristic is often used instead of Viterbi decoding, and `F1` values are reported.
 But maybe it does not matter and heuristics gives the result that is as good as Viterbi?
 Lets check!

 ## Does the way of "fixing" matter?

 Here is a standard (easy) NER task: [CoNLL2003 challenge](http://aclweb.org/anthology/W03-0419).
-And here are the SOTA results that cite F1 scores as the comparison metric: [NLP progress](https://nlpprogress.com/english/named_entity_recognition.html).
+And here are the SOTA results that cite `F1` scores as the comparison metric: [NLP progress](https://nlpprogress.com/english/named_entity_recognition.html).

 I trained a simple GloVe+BidiLSTM model on English NER task, using training parameters from (Jie Yang et.al.)[https://arxiv.org/pdf/1806.04470.pdf], and saved all the logits for the test set.

-Naive computation of labels gave me `99` invalid label pairs.
+Naive computation of labels (`argmax`) gave me `99` invalid label pairs.
 This is **1.95%** of the total number of "golden" entities in the test set.
 Hmm, looks like it *may* matter.

-Using Viterbi decoding, resulted in `F1=89.29`.

 Now, lets try some heuristics for "fix" bad transitions.